simplex-chat/simplexmq/protocol/simplex-messaging.md

 The reasons to use these algorithms:

-- Faster operation that RSA algorithms.
+- Faster operation than RSA algorithms.
 - DH key exchange provides forward secrecy.

 Future versions of the protocol may allow different cryptographic algorithms.